zlogic/mendix-docs/content/en/docs/control-center/apps/_index.md

 ## Introduction

-In Control Center, you can manage your apps from your company in the **Apps** category.
+In the **Apps** category, you can effectively oversee and manage all applications associated with your company.
+This section offers a comprehensive suite of essential tools and dashboards designed to enhance your application governance and streamline management processes.

 ### Documents in this Category